CALL FOR PRESENTATIONS IS OPEN UNTIL July 17, 2018

-Would you like to speak at the OpenStack Summit?
+Would you like to present at the OpenStack Summit?

 Here are three steps you should take as a potential speaker: